gavinfielder/TechTreeEditor/README.md

 ## Future Plans

  - Can visualize local graph of a selected tech: its prerequisites, what techs it is a prerequisite for, and possibly grantrequisite connections as well.
+ - Can calculate the total cost and research time of a tech including all of its prerequisites up to root techs.